Owen Nolan

-Owen Liam Nolan (born 12 February 1972) is a Northern Irish-born Canadian former professional ice hockey player.
-He was drafted first overall by the Quebec Nordiques in the 1990 NHL Entry Draft.
+Owen Liam Nolan (born 12 February 1972) is a Canadian former professional ice hockey player.
+He was drafted first overall by the Quebec Nordiques in the 1990 NHL entry draft.
 During his 18-year NHL career, he played for the Nordiques, Colorado Avalanche, San Jose Sharks, Toronto Maple Leafs, Phoenix Coyotes, Calgary Flames, Minnesota Wild, as well as playing a season with the ZSC Lions of National League A. Born in Belfast, he was raised in Thorold, Ontario and played for Canada internationally.
 A five-time NHL All-Star, Nolan is widely known as a power forward.

 Playing career

 Minor hockey

 Nolan grew up in Thorold, Ontario playing minor ice hockey for Thorold in the OMHA.
 After playing A hockey for the Thorold bantam A's Nolan was selected in the second round of the 1988 OHL Priority Selection by the Cornwall Royals of the Ontario Hockey League.

 Quebec Nordiques and San Jose Sharks

-Nolan was drafted first overall by the Quebec Nordiques in the 1990 NHL Entry Draft.
+Nolan was drafted first overall by the Quebec Nordiques in the 1990 NHL entry draft.
 After a difficult rookie season at age 18 in 1990-91, when he tallied only 13 points, he burst out the next year with 42 goals and 73 points in 75 games.
 He was part of the franchise's transfer to Denver where the Nordiques were rebranded as the Colorado Avalanche.
 He began the 1995–96 season with four goals and four assists in nine games for the Avalanche before being traded to the San Jose Sharks for Sandis Ozoliņš on 26 October 1995.
 During his tenure with the Sharks he was named captain, and registered his best career year in 1999–2000, finishing with 84 points, and tied for second in the NHL with 44 goals.
 During the 2000 Stanley Cup playoffs, the eighth-seeded Sharks took out the first-seeded St. Louis Blues in seven games with Nolan leading the way with six goals.
 In game seven, Nolan scored with 10 seconds left in the first period from just past centre ice, beating goaltender Roman Turek to give the Sharks a 2–0 lead.
 The goal propelled them to a 3–1, game seven victory and first-round upset of the Blues.